Star Wars Jedi Knight: Jedi Academy: Single-player

 The player initially chooses the character's species and gender, and begins the game with a single lightsaber.
 Most of the game is divided into three batches of five missions each.
 Out of each batch, the player may skip one mission and do the other four in any order, or may do all five in any order.
 These batches of missions are preceded by a mandatory training course and connected by mandatory missions: Acts 1 and 2 are connected by missions set on Hoth while Acts 2 and 3 are connected by missions set in Bast castle on the planet V'jun.
 At the end of the Hoth missions, the player may choose a new single-bladed lightsaber fighting style, and at the end of the V'jun/Bast missions, the player is allowed access to dual-wielding or to a saber staff.

-At the beginning of each optional mission, the player can choose one of their Force skills to upgrade.
+At the beginning of each optional mission, the player can choose one of their Force skills to upgrade, either developing light or dark Force skills (e.g., mind tricks or choking grasp).
 This will increase the impact of that Force power, thus making the character more powerful as the game progresses.
-This also encourages players to skip as few missions as possible.
-The game also introduces player-controllable vehicles and a single vehicle-based level.
-After the last batch of optional missions, there is a final string of missions which are mandatory, but which give the player a choice to turn to the Dark Side or not, and which feature important differences depending on which choice the player makes.
+The climactic final battle changes depending on which side of the Force the player is.
+The game introduces single vehicle-based level and player-controllable vehicles/mounts, including a tauntaun and a AT-ST.